reliverse/cli/README.md

 reliverse
 ```

+> **Temporary issue**: It seems that currently if you build and publish a project using Bun, then the project does not run with a global installation, so *now wherever README.md says to use `bun`, please use `pnpm` instead*.

 ## Features

 - **Create Projects**: Build new projects from scratch, including your own version of the **Relivator Next.js template**, or install any other templates from GitHub.